 For more details about the differences between these proceedings, visit the USPTO website.

 - DRM was hired to represent a subsidiary of a global supplier of electronic equipment in connection with a petition for Post Grant Review (PGR) filed against one of the client’s US design patents.
 DRM was also retained to coordinate a response to an invalidity action filed in the Korean IP Office by the same opponent against a corresponding Korean design registration.
 Grounds put forward for invalidity in the US PGR petition were that the design is primarily functional and that inventorship was wrong.
 However, our attorneys were able to effectively argue that, based on applicable case law and evidentiary rules, the grounds for invalidity put forth in the petition were insufficient.
 The Patent Trial and Appeal Board (PTAB) of the USPTO largely adopted DRM’s arguments in dismissing the petition.
 This case is important because it is the first PGR petition filed against a design patent and the first PGR petition (design or utility) in which the petitioner argues for invalidity based on incorrect inventorship.
-We are still working with a Korean associate in the parallel proceeding, but we believe we will be able to prevail on behalf of our client against the same inventorship-error invalidity challenge under Korean law.

 - The defendant in an infringement case sought to knock out our client’s patent in an ex parte reexamination using an extensive collection of allegedly invalidating prior art.
 We prevailed, and in response, the defendant did an even more exhaustive search and initiated a second ex parte reexamination.
 We prevailed again.